melodiaz23/learning-js/other-notes.md

 **event.relatedTarget** => relatedTarget represents the element that the dragged item left to in order to trigger the dragleave event.

+**event.currentTarget** -> Property is a property available on event objects in JavaScript.
+It represents the element on which the event listener is attached, regardless of the element on which the event was originally triggered.

+When an event is triggered and an event listener is invoked, the currentTarget property refers to the element to which the event listener was attached.

 ## Location

 navigator.geolocation.getCurrentPosition(); => Get the user location, takes as arguments: